-The search and rescue of bulbs and cuttings of succulents for use in the rehabilitation of disturbed areas outside the cemetery footprint should be considered before clearing.
+The search and rescue of bulbs and cuttings of succulents for use in the rehabilitation of disturbed areas outside the cemetery footprint should be undertaken prior to clearance.

 Rescued plants should be replanted into a nearby disturbed area of similar habitat or for open space rehabilitation.
-Rescued plants should be provided with sufficient water and handled in accordance with the botanist and ECO recommednations.
+Rescued plants should be provided with sufficient water and handled in accordance with the botanist and ECO.